Yasmin (actress)

-Yasmin, also spelled as Yasmeen, is a Pakistani actress known for her work in Pakistani cinema.
+Yasmin (born 1935), also spelled as Yasmeen, is a Pakistani actress known for her work in Pakistani cinema.

 Her career spanned over two decades during which she appeared as a leading lady as well as supporting roles in the films of Golden Age of Pakistani cinema.
 She retired from acting after her marriage with Shaukat Hussain Rizvi.

 Personal life

 Yasmin was born as Zarina in Bombay, British India in 1935.
 She was educated there.
-She first married Jaffar Shah Bokhari.
-After her divorce with Bokhari, she married director Shaukat Hussain Rizvi, who was the former husband of Noor Jehan.
+She first married film director Jafar Shah Bokhari.
+After her divorce with director Jafar Shah Bokhari, she married director Shaukat Hussain Rizvi, who was the former husband of Noor Jehan.

 Career

-Yasmeen made her debut in 1949 with A.R.
+Yasmin made her debut in 1949 with A.R.
 Kardar's Dillagi in a recurring role.
 After partition, she shifted to Pakistan and started working in Pakistani cinema.
-Her debut film in Pakistan was Beli which was released in 1950, followed by Chaan Way (1952), Dupatta (1952), Lakht-e-Jigar (1956) and Morni (1956), the latter of which was her debut in a leading role.
+Her debut film in Pakistan was Beli, which was written by Saadat Hassan Manto and she had a supporting role in it.
+She went on to appear in supporting roles in Chan Wey (1951), Dupatta (1952), and Lakht-e-Jigar, followed by her lead debut in Morni (both 1956).
+Yasmin them played a leading role in Jabroo in the same year.